The origin of spin in binary black holes: Predicting the distributions of the main observables of Advanced LIGO: Results

-To understand these different regions of the parameter space, we recall that there is an anti-correlation between the merging timescale of the BBHs $T_{\rm merger}$ and the spin of the second-born BH $a_2$ or equivalently the observed quantity $\chi_\mathrm{eff}$ (see Sec. \ref{sec:inspiral}). \textit{Region-A} contains systems with low spins which translate into long merger timescales.
-For reference, at formation of the second-born BH the orbital period is between 1 and 5 days.
-These systems might have formed at redshifts up to 3 and they probe a wide range of metallicities and chirp masses.
-BBHs in \textit{Region-B} have short merger timescales since they have a high $\chi_\mathrm{eff}$: at the formation of the second-born BH they are in close orbits with periods smaller than 1 day.
+To understand these different regions of the parameter space, we recall that there is an anti-correlation between the merging timescale of the BBHs $T_{\rm merger}$ and the spin of the second-born BH $a_2$ or equivalently the observed quantity $\chi_\mathrm{eff}$ (see Sec. \ref{sec:inspiral}).
+Region-A contains systems with low spins which translate into long merger timescales.
+For reference, at formation of the second-born BH most of the orbital periods are between 1 and 5 days.
+These systems might have formed at redshifts up to 10 and they probe a wide range of metallicities and chirp masses.
+BBHs in Region-B have short merger timescales since they have a high $\chi_\mathrm{eff}$: at the formation of the second-born BH they are in close orbits with periods smaller than 1 day.
 These BBHs are formed in the local Universe, at redshifts close to zero, where the average metallicity is high and the chirp mass is low because high metallicity massive stars tend to lose a lot of mass due to stellar winds and thus the resulting BH masses are lower.
-Finally, systems in \textit{Region-C} have high spins and high chirp masses.
-In order to facilitate the identification of the origin of these sources, we added some random red tracers in the histograms of Fig.~\ref{fig:Design}.
-These are binaries that formed with low metallicity and merge quickly, i.e. at $\mathrm{z}_\mathrm{merger} \simeq \mathrm{z}_\mathrm{formation}$.
-The isolated 68\% contour island in (\textit{Region-C}) really probes the low-end tail of the metallicity distribution out to the observational redshift horizon of aLIGO.
+Finally, systems in Region-C have high spins and high chirp masses.
+These are binaries that formed with low metallicity and merge quickly, that is at $\mathrm{z}_\mathrm{merger} \simeq \mathrm{z}_\mathrm{formation}$.
+This part of the parameter space really probes the low-end tail of the metallicity distribution out to the observational redshift horizon of aLIGO.
 These are intrinsically rare systems but are amplified by aLIGO's higher sensitivity to high BH masses.